-Give the complexity of insertionSort assuming that the list is an array-based implementation (e.g. an ArrayList in Java).
-To be clear, this means that both get and set take constant time.
-We also assume that comparing two integers (with compareTo) takes constant time (which should be true for any reasonable implementation).
+Give the complexity of this version of insertionSort assuming that the list is an array-based implementation (e.g. an ArrayList in Java).
+In case you are not aware from a previous course, this means that both get and set take constant time.
+In addition, we will assume that compareTo always takes constant time (which should be true for any reasonable implementation).

 Solution: Notice that this algorithm is almost identical to the earlier version that is implemented on an array.
 Array indexing and assignment are simply replaced with calls to get and set.
 Since the time of these calls remains constant, the earlier analysis still holds.
-Thus, the algorithm has a complexity of $\Theta(n^2)$ .
+Thus, the algorithm has a complexity of $\Theta(n^2)$.